 Will I be reimbursed for taking part?

-If you take part an online workshop you will be offered a £75 gift voucher.
+If you (and your child) take part a workshop, you (and your child) will be offered a £75 gift voucher.
 This is a thank you for taking part.

 Will my participation be kept confidential?